masonschmidt/PCI-Efficiency-Project/Deployment/Readme.md

 Windows users can install dependencies using the install script located in "PCI-Efficiency-Project/Install Scripts/GeneratorDependencies.bat"

-Windows users can also run the consumer using the start script located in "PCI-Efficiency-Project/Start Scripts/start_generator.bat"
+Windows users can also run the simulator using the start script located in "PCI-Efficiency-Project/Start Scripts/start_generator.bat"

 ### Linux or manual installation